DevShubam/Whitelist/README.md

 No. That's not possible.

 Some services require domains that serve ads (ad.doubleclick.net) or tracking domains to be whitelisted.
-My goal is to not add those to the whitelist, that way anyone who uses the whitelist won't expierence ads and trackers.
+My goal is to not add those to the whitelist, that way anyone who uses the whitelist won't have to deal with ads and trackers.

 # Installation